jaybutera/rust-hashgraph/README.md

 paper](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf).
 This is a library that provides all the functions needed to reach consensus.

+*This code uses iterators to traverse commitments, and although it is a pretty abstraction, it can be slow.
+I re-implemented the library using conventional graph search algorithms and matrix math [here](https://github.com/jaybutera/fast-hashgraph).
+Performance is improved dramatically.*
 ## Interact in the browser
 ![Force directed hashgraph](https://github.com/jaybutera/rust-hashgraph/blob/master/web_screenshot.png)